reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/deviceregistration/c8y_deviceregistration_register.md

 category: deviceregistration
 title: c8y deviceregistration register
 ---
-Register device
+Register device with username/password and manual device approval/bootstrapping

 ### Synopsis

-Register a new device (request)
+Register a new device (request) where the device is using the manual device bootstrapping process to retrieve its device credentials (username/password).

+See Cumulocity docs for more details: https://cumulocity.com/docs/2024/device-integration/rest/

 ```
 c8y deviceregistration register [flags]